 payment information stored on their Google accounts.

-Initially debuted in France, it’s only a matter of time before it arrives in the
+Initially debuted in France, it’s only a matter of time before it arrives in the UK.

 Google local ‘search by photos’ option

 A new ‘search by photos’ option has appeared in some local search results on mobile devices.
 For instance, ‘pizza near me’.

 This option has no fixed position in SERPs, but appears to always be below the local pack in the search results.

 This functionality allows you to scroll through photos of local businesses, and works particularly well for products that rely on aesthetics and reviews to encourage click through.
 In instances where good visuals are not necessarily important, the option does not show – for instance for local plumbers.

 When a user does click through, they are taken to the business’s Google My Business profile

 Important take-away: If you own a local business, this update reflects the importance of having an up-to-date Google My Business profile with new, aesthetically-pleasing imagery.
 Got little to no reviews?
 Encourage your customers to give you some stars.
 Have outdated, low quality photos?
 Get uploading.